 Well, I’ve spent so much time researching this stuff, I might as well share what I know.
 And honestly, I forget it myself if I don’t write it down.
-So I am going to start brain-dumping everything I know here.
+So I brain-dump everything I know here.
 Also, this life is hard, and one of the things that keeps me going is having a sense of humor about it and helping others by giving them the information that I’ve learned the hard way.
 That way I feel like at least if I’ve had to suffer, it wasn’t completely useless.

 The corn allergy accounts for the most life-altering food and environmental restrictions I have, but I am also allergic to over 30 other foods, dozens of environmental allergens, and hypersensitive to a number of different chemicals.
 I try to keep the blog focused mostly on the corn allergy, as that is the area in which I am most able to nail down sources.
 Because I am sensitive to more than corn, I try to only report on contaminated items when I am sure that other corn allergics are reacting to that item.
 If I am making a guess or a warning based on my experience or on the experiences of others’ who also have multiple sensitivities, I try to make that clear.

 Allergy Profile (in brief)

 I discovered my corn allergy in 2006, simultaneously with gluten intolerance.
 I am a probable celiac given my family history and my symptoms, but have never sought a formal diagnosis.
 In 2012 my already-known corn allergy went from a more “normal” allergy to hypersensitive and extremely severe.
 I began having throat-closing and facial-swelling reactions to eating small traces of corn-based additives such as citric acid and xanthan gum, and began having severe systemic reactions (blood pressure drop, blurred vision, severe asthma, feeling of throat closing) from being near items such as popscorn or items fried in corn flour.